Hydrodynamic simulation of quark-gluon plasma formed in the collision of two gold atoms.

 Quarks and gluons are fundamental building blocks of matter.
 Their interactions are governed by Quantum Chromodynamics, one of the core parts of the Standard Model of particle physics.

-Quark-gluon plasma can now be produced in laboratory, by colliding large nuclei at velocities close to the speed of light.
-The two colliders that can achieve this feat are the Relativistic Heavy Ion Collider at Brookhaven National Laboratory (New York) and the Large Hadron Collider at CERN (Switzerland/France).
+Quark-gluon plasma can be produced on Earth by colliding large nuclei at velocities close to the speed of light.
+The two colliders that can achieve this feat are the Relativistic Heavy Ion Collider at Brookhaven National Laboratory (New York), and the Large Hadron Collider at CERN (Switzerland/France).

 We aim to describe nucleus collisions from the initial impact of the nuclei to the final shower of particles observed by detectors.